 “Doing well with money has a little to do with how smart you are and a lot to do with how you behave.”Morgan Housel

-This got me thinking, What is enough for me?
+This anecdote got me asking myself, What is enough for me?

-Obviously, it can’t be that much.
-If I were greedy, I wouldn’t have become a blogger.
+It can’t be that much, or I wouldn’t be blogging.
 But I’d be lying if I said I don’t dream of The Unconventional Route making it big time.

-But what’s “big time”?
-To a vast majority of people in the world, my financial situation is already big time.
+But why?
+To a vast majority of people in the world, my financial situation is already “big time.”
 I’m a millionaire.
-I make passive income from this blog.
+I earn passive income from the crappy ads plastered all over this blog.
 How much more do I need?

 “Progress happens too slowly to notice, but setbacks happen too quickly to ignore.”Morgan Housel